lucymait/Frogger/README.md

 ### The Grid

 The game is built using a grid.
 A 14 x 14 square is created using JavaScript.
 HTML divs are created using a for loop and appended as children of the grid.
+ClassList was used to add all the image icons to the grid e.g. panther, cars, sharks, snakes, palm trees and houses.

  ```js
   const width = 14